 Each class has timetabled, structured PSHE sessions, allowing time for pupils to discuss and share ideas on issues that affect them as they grow up.

-The Sex and Relationships Education (SRE) Policy is revised annually by the governing body.
+The Relationships and Sex Education (RSE) Policy is revised annually by the governing body, and delivery is a statutory obligation.
 We hope to prepare children for changes in their development at various stages of their Primary school life.